Guru Thakur

-Guru Thakur is an Indian poet, lyricist, scriptwriter, actor and playwright from Mumbai (Maharashtra), known for his contributions in Marathi and Hindi film industry.
+Guru Thakur is an Indian poet, lyricist, scriptwriter, actor and playwright from Mumbai, known for his contributions in Marathi and Hindi film industry.

 Early life

 Born in Mumbai, Maharashtra, Guru started his career at the age of 19 as a political cartoonist at Marathi weekly Marmik.

-Career as Scriptwriter
+Career as scriptwriter

-Guru Thakur has written dialogues/scripts for movies, Aga bai Arrecha, Natarang, Bhikari and Narbachi Wadi.
+Guru Thakur has written dialogues/scripts for films Aga Bai Arrecha!, Natarang, Bhikari and Narbachi Wadi.

 Awards and nominations

 Guru Thakur has won many awards and honours including: